Twonki/twonki.github.io/_posts/2020-05-05-haskell-microservice.md

         window: 30s
 ```

-On the same level as environment to our apps configuration and can *deploy it*.
+Add this snippet on the same level as `environment` to our apps configuration to provide a *deploy* specification.
 The time-window is on 30s (not 60m) to show that its working a bit faster.

 To set up a localhost docker stack, do: